• Skip to primary navigation

 2. Add one decoration to the Christmas tree each day.

 This is great for parents who wish to avoid the yearly Christmas-tree-decorating-meltdown!
-Before you add the decoration, thank God for the gift of Christmas.
+Before you add the decorations, thank God for the gift of Christmas.
+This is especially fun for young children and helps them develop their patience muscles this time of year.

 2. Add one decoration to the Nativity scene each day.